sabhiram/sabhiram.github.io/_drafts/2018-06-21-using_python_generators_with_go.md

 Recently, while pondering rewriting the fuzzer using `go`, I came across a thought: what if we could use the best of both worlds?

-In theory, our `go` application can invoke the python interpreter using something like `os.Exec(...)`, but that leaves the fate of the generator iteration in python-land, what if we wanted to retain control of the generator from go?
+In theory, our `go` application can invoke the python interpreter using something like `os.Exec(...)`, but that leaves the fate of the generator iteration in python-land.
+What if we wanted to retain control of the generator from go?

 In this post, we explore importing a simple python generator using `libpython` and writing minimal wrapper code to be able to iterate the generator from go.
 While this is probably not all that useful in practice, I found the exercise rather meditative.

 The code referenced throughout this post can be found at [this git repo](https://github.com/sabhiram/py-c-go).